erdcpatel/SampleGitRepo/README.md

 $ git push origin master

-## After doing that, you can ensure this mistake won't happen again by adding the bin directory to your .gitignore file, and commit that change too:
+## adding the bin directory to your .gitignore file, and commit that change too:
 $ echo "bin/" >> .gitignore

 $ git add .gitignore